erikhagreis/fb-text2html/README.md

 ```

 ## Acknowledgements
 This lib uses [AutoLinker](https://github.com/gregjacobs/Autolinker.js/).
 Good lib, made my life easy :+1:.

-Also in there: Lodash, which turned out to be absolutely essential to work with unicode text which contains emoticons.
-Glad I did not have to figure out [this bit of code](https://github.com/lodash/lodash/blob/master/.internal/unicodeToArray.js) by myself :).
+Uses `Array.from` to split the Facebook post body properly in separate unicode code points.
+If the function is not available, a fallback is used.
+The fallback was inspired by this [StackOverflow page](https://stackoverflow.com/questions/21397316/split-javascript-string-into-array-of-codepoints-taking-into-account-surrogat).

 ## License
 MIT, see [LICENSE](./LICENSE).